 The research into the potential probiotic and gut health benefits of red wine is still relatively limited, but results so far are encouraging.

-A study recently published in Food Microbiology1 isolated bacteria from red wine to test them for probiotic qualities.
-Specifically, these were 11 strains of LAB belonging to Pediococcus pentosaceus, Lactobacillus casei, Lactobacillus plantarum and O.oeni.
+A study published in Food Microbiology1 isolated bacteria found in red wine and tested them for probiotic qualities.
+The strains tested were 11 strains of lactic acid bacteria (LAB) belonging to the species: Pediococcus pentosaceus, Lactobacillus casei, Lactobacillus plantarum and O.oeni.

-The bacteria were put through tests to ascertain whether they would survive simulated gastric juices.
-This is one of the main tests probiotics are put through in order to be considered viable.
-As well as this they were tested to ascertain if they would adhere to gut wall epithelial cells.
+The bacteria found present in the wine were put through tests to ascertain whether they would survive simulated gastric juices.
+This is one of the main tests that bacteria are put through in order to be considered a viable probiotic.
+As well as this they were tested to ascertain if they would adhere to gut wall epithelial cells, another necessary characteristic for probiotics.
 The bacteria which were isolated did both of these things.
-In particular, one strain of bacteria, called P. pentosaceus CIAL-86, had an "excellent" ability to stick to the intestinal wall and "good" activity against harmful strains of E. Coli.
+In particular, one strain of bacteria, called P. pentosaceus CIAL-86, had an "excellent" ability to stick to the intestinal wall and "good" activity against harmful strains of E. coli.

 Lead author, Professor Tim Spector, commented: